wormhole-foundation/wormhole/design/0004_message_publishing.md

 attestation is produced.
 This allows latency sensitive applications to make sacrifices on safety while critical applications can sacrifice latency over safety.
 Chains with instant finality can omit the argument.

-**Persistence:**

-In case an emitter chooses to persist a message, the guardian software will publish it to the Solana blockchain where the full VAA including all signatures will be stored with rent exemption (i.e. forever).
-This is meant to allow a user to pick up a signed VAA from a browser with an unreliable connection, instead of having to listen to the P2P network or building a separate data availability layer.

-The Solana Wormhole program will have a `postVAA` method which will verify and persist a VAA.

-If no persistence is chosen, the signatures and VAA will only be constructable by nodes listening to the P2P network.
-This is meant for high-throughput data feeds where reliability is less important than cost-effectiveness, or use cases where a sophisticated setup on the receiving/consumer end takes care of data availability.

 **Fees:**

 In order to incentivize guardians and prevent spamming of the Wormhole network, publishing a message will require a fee